- CBD Drug Test

 Cannabidiol fever has understandably swept through the nation.
 The Agriculture Improvement Act of 2018 – aka the Farm Bill – bought changes to legalize products containing “no more than 0.3 percent THC on a dry weight basis or that are approved by FDA.”

 This has led to a broad range of readily available products.
 Yet, CBD products vary in the compounds they contain.
 With the concern over possible drug test failure, discussing these differences matters.
 There are 3 options on the general market: isolate, broad spectrum, and full spectrum cannabinoids.
+All are known for their skin conditioning benefits.

 As the name suggests, an isolate is a single compound only.
 During processing, the other cannabinoids, flavonoids and terpenes are removed to leave pure cannabidiol.
 CBD is not psychoactive as it is free of the mind-altering compound, tetrahydrocannabinol.